Save to List My Reading List

 How can nonprofits change their bylaws?

-Do you have to notify the IRS for changes to nonprofit bylaws?
+Do nonprofits have to notify the IRS about bylaw changes?